APFT (Army Physical Fitness Test) Score Calculator

 All six events exceed the minimum required for the Moderate physical demand category.
 The weakest event was Standing Power Throw, which is a good target for training improvement.

-The ACFT was the Army's six-event fitness test before the AFT became the official test of record in 2025.
+The ACFT was the Army's six-event fitness test before the AFT became the official test of record.
 This page keeps that older structure available for archived score sheets and historical comparison.

 It still converts raw legacy ACFT event results into the old point structure and shows how the older six-event total would have looked.